 Oktyabr Saaya 1968–2012

-The internet-streaming can be heard here
+The internet-streaming can be heard here http://radionova.no/programmer/sortkanal

 To listen to the program find the black-and-grey player box with the title “Repriser” on the same page, and click the line with the text “Sort Kanal 02.02.2015”.
 On a narrow screen, you might need to scroll further down the page to find the “Repriser” player.
 On a broad screen, it might lie right under the black-red-black box.
+On this page you can find the playlist.

 2. EPIC THROAT SINGING FROM KHAKASSIA

 The Dutch program is by Russian-Dutch producer, field-recordist, DJ Maxim Chapochnikov from Amsterdam, founder of Window to Europe.
 He first travelled to South-Siberia in the early 1990s.
 On one of his trips he met Slava Kuchenov, who had just received a calling from the spirit of khaidzhi, or epic story-tellers/reciters.
 Without any further experience or help, Kuchenov build himself an instrument and started reciting ancient stories about Khakass heroes.
 Kuchenov is and was a very clear case of a young man who does not set out to learn epic singing, but who receives a divine gift to tell epic stories.
 They just appeared to him, without first learning them by heart, like dreams appear to us.
 Maksim was there to capture this gift on mic right when it happened (of course Kuchenov still recites epics nowadays).
 Maksim presents a large part of the original recording in his radioshow.
 After a Dutch introduction you can hear almost one hour of Khakass epic throat singing.
-To listen, click on the link below, then click on the small loudspeaker to the right of the words “22:00 – 23:00 De Zwervende Microfoon”.Screen shot 2015-02-08 at 13.33.24http://www.concertzender.nl/programmagids/?date=2015-01-31&month=0&detail=76042
+To listen, click on the link below, then click on the small loudspeaker to the right of the words “22:00 – 23:00 De Zwervende Microfoon”.http://www.concertzender.nl/programmagids/?date=2015-01-31&month=0&detail=76042

 Maksim Chapochnikov (photo by Mediamatic)